fabriq-labs/fabriq-platform/docs/docs/snowplow/setup-snowplow-gcp.md

 These objectives provide a roadmap for setting up Snowplow with Google Cloud Pub/Sub on GCP, covering various aspects from account creation to monitoring and maintenance.
 Adjust the objectives according to your specific requirements and use case.

 ## Environment and Resources Required

 Below Github repository contains configurations, schemas, sample web app and everything needed for setting up a Snowplow real-time analytics pipeline in GCP.

 1. **Github URL**: [Click here](https://github.com/fabriq-labs/fabriq-platform/tree/master/snowplow/gcp) - fabriq-platform-snowplow-gcp.

 2. **Cloud Provider**: The Snowplow Enricher is deployed on GCP, one of the leading cloud service providers, known for its robust infrastructure and extensive suite of cloud services.

-3. **VM Instances**: Snowplow uses e2-medium VM instances for both the Collector and Enricher components.
-These instances offer a balance of compute resources, making them suitable for data processing tasks.
+3. **VM Instances**:

+    - **Snowplow Collector**: Snowplow deploys virtual machine instances to host the Collector component.
+The Collector efficiently gathers raw event data from various sources, enabling seamless and reliable data collection.

+    - **Snowplow Enricher and Loader**:  The Enricher and Loader components run on VM instances.
+They process the raw event data collected by the Collector, performing data enrichment and transformation.
+The Enricher enriches the raw data with additional information, while the Loader prepares and loads the enriched data into the desired data storage or analytics platform.

 4. **BigQuery**: A BigQuery setup is implemented, allowing for efficient querying and analysis of large datasets.
 BigQuery's serverless and scalable nature simplifies data analytics.

 5. **Service Account**: A Service Account is set up, enabling secure interactions between different services and components within the GCP environment.

 6. **Cloud Storage**:

 - fabriq-dp-enricher
 - snowplow-events-collector-fabriq

 7. **Pub/Sub**

 - snowplow-good-events-fabriq
 - snowplow-bad-events-fabriq
 - snowplow-good-events-enriched-fabriq
 - snowplow-bad-events-enriched-fabriq

 8. **For bigquery**

 - snowplow-bad-events-bq-loader-fabriq
 - snowplow-types-events-bq-loader-fabriq
 - snowplow-failed-inserts-topic-events-bq-loader-fabriq

 # Steps to setup the Snowplow Streams

 GCP Snowplow Architecture

 ![Alt text](./gcp/image-14.png)

 This image is obtained from the following [blog](https://www.simoahava.com/analytics/install-snowplow-on-the-google-cloud-platform/).

 **Document Links for setup Snowplow**